Binghamton looks to end streak vs UMass Lowell | WTOP

-BOTTOM LINE: UMass Lowell looks to extend Binghamton’s conference losing streak to six games.
+BOTTOM LINE: UMass Lowell looks to extend Binghamton’s conference losing streak to five games.
 Binghamton’s last America East win came against the Maryland-Baltimore County Retrievers 75-69 on Dec.
 28, 2020.
-UMass Lowell won 92-78 at Binghamton in its last outing.
+UMass Lowell fell 75-58 to Hartford in its last outing.

-CLAMPING DOWN: The River Hawks have allowed only 68.8 points per game across nine conference games, an improvement from the 78.5 per game they gave up against non-conference competition.NOEL IS A FORCE: Noel has connected on 32.4 percent of the 68 3-pointers he’s attempted and has gone 4 for 12 over his last three games.
-He’s also made 75.2 percent of his free throws this season.
+DEFENSIVE IMPROVEMENTS: The River Hawks have given up just 67.6 points per game across eight conference games, an improvement from the 78.5 per game they gave up in non-conference play.

+FUELING THE OFFENSE: Noel has made or assisted on 42 percent of all UMass Lowell field goals over the last five games.
+The senior guard has accounted for 33 field goals and 19 assists in those games.

-WINLESS WHEN: UMass Lowell is 0-7 when scoring fewer than 67 points and 5-1 when scoring at least 67.
+SLIPPING AT 71: UMass Lowell is 0-7 when it allows at least 71 points and 4-1 when it holds opponents to less than 71.

-STREAK STATS: Binghamton has lost its last seven home games, scoring an average of 63 points while giving up 78.9.
+COMING UP SHORT: UMass Lowell has dropped its last three road games, scoring 62 points and allowing 72.7 points during those contests.
+Binghamton has lost its last six home games, scoring an average of 60.5 points while giving up 76.7.

-DID YOU KNOW: Binghamton has made 9.1 3-pointers per game as a collective unit this year, which is tops among America East teams.
+DID YOU KNOW: Binghamton has made nine 3-pointers per game this season, which is most among America East teams.
+The Bearcats have made only seven 3-pointers per game over their four-game losing streak, however.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25